otrv4/otrv4/otrv4.md

 ```
 Nonce (NONCE):
-  24 byte (192-bit) one time use nonce created for use with XSalsa20 encryption
+  24 byte (192-bit) one time use nonce to use with XSalsa20 encryption

 ED448 points (POINT):
   56 byte unsigned value, big-endian